canonical/launchpad-manual/docs/developer/explanation/developing-for-launchpad/trunk-glue.rst

 * `buildbot <https://lpbuildbot.canonical.com/>`__ -- this is what runs the tests.
 * buildbot-poll.py -- this script monitors the branches and builds on buildbot and implements much of our policy.

-There is a (currently private) `branch on launchpad <https://code.launchpad.net/~canonical-launchpad-branches/lpbuildbot/production>`__ that contains the buildbot config and the buildbot-poll.py script.
+There is a (currently private) `branch on Launchpad <https://code.launchpad.net/~canonical-launchpad-branches/lpbuildbot/production>`__ that contains the buildbot config and the buildbot-poll.py script.

 The buildbot UI is currently also private, but this will change, hopefully soon.